SublimeText/PackageDev/README.rst

 PackageDev: Development Tools for Sublime Text Packages
 =======================================================

-A collection of utilities for .sublime-package developers.
+A collection of utilities for ``.sublime-package`` developers.

-Status: alfa.
+status: experimental

 Overview
 ********